 Bootstrap

-Uh, I am Avnish Kumar Bergman.
-I have around 8 years of overall working experience, uh, which includes the traffic designing, UI UX designing, and web designing.
-And, uh, if you're looking, uh, particularly for, uh, UI UX Designing, I have around 3 years of experience.
-Uh, in my previous company, I was responsible in both, uh, graphic designing and UI UX Designing.
-In graphic designing, I was responsible to create daily social media posts and marketing collaterals for marketing teams, uh, such as brochures, flyers, emailers, and all.
-In your UX design, I was responsible to design a back end post logins, not back end.
-Sorry.
-Uh, design a post log in for our one of our product called Academy of Dental Excellence, uh, by maintaining the design system, the previous design system, and, uh, making these for dentists to take the course and attend the exams or tests and all.
-Uh, and, uh, I was also, uh, responsible to create the user experience for, uh, an app, uh, or medical app called expert online.
-Right now, this is not in live, but, uh, I can show you the demo of during that interview.
-I'm sorry.
-The right now, I'm respond I'm working as a freelancer, and I'm responsible to create a tech, uh, website for college students and teachers, uh, for a company called Acatalog in partner behalf, the place where I'm reside residing right now.
-Uh, thanks.
+I am Avnish Kumar Bergman.
+I have around 8 years of overall working experience, which includes traffic designing, UI UX designing, and web designing.
+And, if you're looking particularly for UI UX Designing, I have around 3 years of experience.
+In my previous company, I was responsible for both graphic designing and UI UX Designing.
+In graphic designing, I was responsible for creating daily social media posts and marketing collaterals for marketing teams, such as brochures, flyers, emailers, and all.
+In my UX design, I was responsible for designing a post login for our product called Academy of Dental Excellence, by maintaining the previous design system, and making it available for dentists to take the course and attend the exams or tests and all.
+I was also responsible for creating the user experience for the medical app called Expert Online.
+Right now, this is not live, but I can show you a demo during the interview.
+I'm currently working as a freelancer and am responsible for creating a tech website for college students and teachers, on behalf of a company called Acatalog, where I reside.
+Thank you.

-Describe a situation where you have to collaborate with engineers and product managers to integrate user feedback into design.
-Uh, in my previous organization, there were no product managers.
-Uh, it was all it was all, uh, a small team working together, And, uh, I was the only UX designer there.
-Uh, and they didn't know that the UX design before.
-So, uh, we did, uh, got into a situation where I had to collaborate with developers, uh, to submit, uh, to change their design.
-Uh, this happened, uh, in an app for the expert online.
-During the interview, they had, uh, created we had created a several questionnaire, and we used to send it via, uh, MS Excel or, uh, Word form, uh, to the doctors.
-But, uh, I suggested them to, uh, why not we create our own form, uh, in our own website and, uh, send it to doctors, uh, for screening, rather than depending on third party tool.
-And we brought it into design.
-And, uh, same with, uh, Academy of Dental Excellence and all.
-Thanks.
+In my previous organization, there were no product managers.
+It was a small team working together, and I was the only UX designer.
+They didn't know about UX design, so we got into a situation where I had to collaborate with developers to make changes to the design.
+This happened in an app for expert online.
+During the interview, we created several questionnaires, which we used to send via MS Excel or Word form to doctors.
+I suggested creating our own form on our website and sending it to doctors for screening, rather than relying on a third-party tool.
+We incorporated this idea into the design.
+The same approach was applied to the Academy of Dental Excellence.

-Okay.
 Where do you have the design report?
-Uh, complex project, uh, I have I've worked on 2 complex projects.
-Uh, 1, I'm still working on, and second, I had worked on my previous company.
-They're still working on is, uh, an a tech app called a catalog college, uh, which is just an idea right now.
-Uh, it it will be designed for the college, going students and teachers, uh, to ease their education, uh, to lower their dependency on offline colleges, and they can create a community online.
-Uh, this is right now work in progress.
-But in my previous organization, it at the I do actually solutions.
-I had worked on with an app called, uh, Expert Online, uh, which was created from scratch, and I had to design both UI and UX.
-I for UX, we did a research, uh, with the competitors app called, uh, Fractal and then find to look out, uh, how they are dealing with the patients, how, uh, how much support they are creating they're giving for their doctors and all and the other, uh, features as well.
-And based on that data, we created a user persona, and we interviewed the, uh, with several doctors, uh, and several patients, like, uh, how they want to what they want to implement in the app, how ease they want the communication to be.
-And, uh, we implemented them using the wireframe.
-I implemented them using in the it in wireframe and created a prototype of that wireframe and present and presented those designs to our stakeholders.
-It got approved in faster around, and, uh, I was told to create a job UI design based on the wire string, and, uh, it is work in progress.
+I have worked on two complex projects.
+One, I'm still working on, and the second, I had worked on at my previous company.
+They're working on a tech app called Catalog College, which is just an idea right now.
+It will be designed for college-going students and teachers to ease their education, lower their dependency on offline colleges, and create a community online.
+This is a work in progress.
+In my previous organization, I worked at Actual Solutions.
+I worked on an app called Expert Online, which was created from scratch, and I had to design both UI and UX.
+For UX, we conducted research with a competitor's app called Fractal, then found out how they were dealing with patients, how much support they were giving to doctors and all, and other features as well.
+Based on that data, we created a user persona, and we interviewed several doctors and patients, like how they wanted to implement things in the app, how easy they wanted the communication to be.
+And we implemented them using wireframes.
+I created wireframes and a prototype of that wireframe and presented those designs to our stakeholders.
+It got approved quickly, and I was told to create a job UI design based on the wireframes, and it is work in progress.
 Maybe I can show you once.
-Mhmm.
 Thanks.

-1st, uh, testing of course, testing the usability of the feature in a profile and decide it's The first, uh, first thing is, uh, we design the information architecture on the user flow of the, uh, proto user flow of the product beforehand.
-So it will be easier for us to, uh, design on the screen, like, how we want to show inside the app, how we want to show the prototype and all.
-So it's easy to decide everything beforehand, uh, to in the planning phase, uh, rather than implementing it directly.
+1st, testing of course, testing the usability of the feature in a profile and decide it's The first thing is, we design the information architecture on the user flow of the product beforehand.
+So it will be easier for us to design on the screen, like, how we want to show the information inside the app, how we want to show the prototype and all.
+So it's easy to decide everything beforehand in the planning phase rather than implementing it directly.
 Thanks.

-Can you mention a method you use to manage the time effectively when working on that?
-Yeah.
-Uh, as I said, uh, in my previous organizations, I was working both as a graphic designer and UI UX designer.
-So I had to, uh, create my planning for daily, like, at what time I'll be creating the social media posts and, uh, what time I'll be creating the marketing collaterals for some marketing teams like emailers, brochures, posters, banners, and standees and all.
-And, uh, also, uh, I I had to take my time for consideration with the developers, uh, uh, for the meetings for UI UX Design.
-And, uh, yeah, it was fun towards juggle.
-It was fun to juggle when you have multiple responsibilities.
-But it is also easier when you understand, uh, what you when you have the clarity, uh, of what you will be doing that day instead of just getting time.
-Thanks.
+Can you mention a method you use to manage your time effectively when working on projects?
+As I said, in my previous organizations, I worked both as a graphic designer and UI UX designer.
+So I had to create a plan for each day, at what time I would create social media posts and what time I would create marketing materials for teams like emailers, brochures, posters, banners, and standees.
+I also had to schedule time for meetings with developers for UI UX design.
+It was fun to juggle multiple responsibilities.
+But it's also easier when you have clarity on what you'll be doing each day instead of just having a block of time.

-1st, creating a UI component library.
-Uh, Yeah.
-Uh, I have created a UI component library, uh, uh, for export online and, uh, I have and, uh, Academy of Delta Excellence.
-Uh, I but I prefer using, uh, the design system which which is already available from beforehand, like Google's material design or IBM's carbon design.
-Though I prefer uh, Next.
-Js, this React and Next.
-Js, uh, design system.
-I'm perfecting the design system now, but, uh, I'm using it for my Etech, uh, this Etech app.
-So, uh, it does, uh, help us save some times and, uh, we can modify their designs.
-Uh, we can tweak the designs according to our preference in those, uh, components and design systems.
+Creating a UI component library.
+Yes.
+I have created a UI component library for export online and I am associated with the Academy of Delta Excellence.
+However, I prefer using a design system which is already available beforehand, like Google's material design or IBM's carbon design.
+Though I prefer using Next.js, this React and Next.js design system is perfect.
+I'm perfecting the design system now, but I'm using it for my Etech app.
+So, it does help us save some time and we can modify their designs.
+We can tweak the designs according to our preference in those components and design systems.
 Thanks.

-An area where you had to balance your doubts between s t.
+An area where I had to balance my doubts between strategy.
 Okay.
-Uh, when I started, uh, designing, uh, my whole focus was on aesthetics.
-Like, uh, it should look good, uh, and, uh, it should be eye catching or eye pleasing and all.
-Uh, I never I barely cared.
-I'm not I never cared, but I barely cared about the Zoom UX functionality.
-But, uh, right now, if you ask me, uh, after 3 years, what I have learned, uh, the first thing I prefer is functionality and, uh, user experience of the product rather than the aesthetic design.
-After after solving the UX functionality, after, uh, understanding the UX functionality, I prefer to look for the aesthetic design, like, how I can make the app look better or the website look better with maintaining the, uh, functionality or UX functionality.
+When I started designing, my whole focus was on aesthetics.
+Like, it should look good, and it should be eye-catching or eye-pleasing and all.
+I never cared, but I barely cared about the Zoom UX functionality.
+But, right now, if you ask me, after 3 years, what I have learned, the first thing I prefer is functionality and the user experience of the product rather than the aesthetic design.
+After solving the UX functionality, after understanding the UX functionality, I prefer to look for the aesthetic design, like, how I can make the app look better or the website look better with maintaining the functionality or UX functionality.

-Operate on a particularly challenging user flow you had had to design and the steps you took.
-Uh, Yeah.
-Uh, In the project called expert online, uh, I had, uh, I had very confusion, like, uh, how, uh, I'll, uh, I'll show the user flows.
-Or, uh, it took some time for me to design the information architecture like, uh, what I need to present in my screen and, uh, where the when I click that button, where it should go and, uh, I did had some problems, uh, since I was the only UX designers known to help.
-So I did a lot of research, a lot of tutorials.
-I did a lot of tutorials.
-Uh, but, uh, I learned many things, and I came up with solutions myself.
-On particularly challenging those which you said flow you have you have had to design.
-Uh, and yeah.
-And the steps I had to take is, uh, to look, uh, uh, once I had all the, uh, information architecture or user flow things, uh, I I I will look for the common names or common places which can which I can avoid and which I don't know the, uh, I mean, uh, which is not necessary for the, uh, screen or function.
-I skipped that done.
-Thanks.
-I'll confirm what I'm telling.
-Thanks.
+I operated on a particularly challenging user flow that I had to design.
+Yeah.
+In the project called Expert Online, I had confusion, like, how I would show the user flows.
+It took some time for me to design the information architecture, deciding what to present on my screen and where each button would lead.
+I encountered problems since I was the only UX designer available to help.
+So, I did a lot of research and watched many tutorials.
+I learned many things and came up with solutions myself.
+On particularly challenging user flows, I had to design.
+And yeah.
+The steps I took were to look at the information architecture and user flow once I had all the necessary elements.
+Then, I looked for common names or places that I could avoid and that weren't necessary for the screen or function.
+I skipped those unnecessary elements.
+I'll confirm what I'm saying.
 But I do know the answer.

-Just right.
-That cool method you have used for tracking project progress and how it has okay.
-That tool, uh, uh, I I particularly didn't add a tool, uh, myself.
-Although we used to have Jira or Jira, uh, with both developers and testers to track our project progress.
-Uh, before that, we used to have, uh, Twilio, uh, for project deadlines like how we are dealing with the project deadlines and, uh, how far we have got and all.
-Other than that, uh, I don't think I have used others.
-Uh, that are then Jira and Perlook.
+Just right, that's a cool method you have used for tracking project progress and how it has been.
+That tool, I particularly didn't add a tool myself.
+Although we used to have Jira, with both developers and testers to track our project progress.
+Before that, we used to have Twilio for project deadlines like how we are dealing with the project deadlines and how far we have gotten and all.
+Other than that, I don't think I have used others.
+That are Jira and Perlook.
 Thanks.